-Deadwood Lookout Recreation Cabin is a historic former Forest Service fire lookout on Deadwood Mountain.
+Deadwood Lookout Rental Cabin is a historic former Forest Service fire lookout on Deadwood Mountain.
 The structure provides sweeping panoramic views of the surrounding forest, making this a unique place to overnight.

 At least two other lookouts have existed previously on Deadwood Mountain, but the current one was built in 1934 by the Civilian Conservation Corps.
 It was actively used as a fire lookout until 1972.
 It has since become one of the most popular rental cabins in Idaho.